VU-ASE/roverctl/src/openapi/docs/SourcesAPI.md

 > SourcesPost(ctx).SourcesPostRequest(sourcesPostRequest).Execute()

-Downloads and installs a new source, adds it the 'downloaded' in rover.yaml
+Downloads and installs a new source, overwriting the prior version (if any) and adding it to the 'downloaded' section in rover.yaml (checks for duplicate source names)

 ### Example